2 days-1 night

-You’ll stay in a refuge and tent with shared rooms, so we can’t expect to have access to toilets and bathrooms everyday, however we will find a comfortable shower in the village’s family-owned hotel.
+You’ll stay in a simple mountain bivouac with shared room, so we can’t expect to have access to toilets and bathrooms, however we will find a comfortable shower in the village’s family-owned hotel.

-Breakfast and dinner are provided in the hotel and in the refuge, lunches are not included; you will buy packet lunches from local shops and bakeries.
+Breakfast is provided in the refuge, dinner and lunches are not included; you will buy packet lunches from local shops and bakeries.

 The Abruzzo, Lazio and Molise National Park is an enchanting place where wilderness is offered in many unexpected shapes and colours.
 The place which more than any other jealously guards its origins, rejects anything too noisy, and still today embraces that ancient connection between humans and nature.
 A trip to this region could result unforgettable from many points of view, but without a doubt it can help us to rediscover a fleeting inner peace.

 During the spring and autumn season the territory offers beautiful scenery and a magical atmospheres.
 See booking calendar for available dates.